Hypergraphia: Writing style

 American neurologists Stephen Waxman and Norman Geschwind were the first to describe hypergraphia, in the 1970s.
 The patients they observed displayed highly compulsive detailed writing, sometimes with literary creativity.
 The patients kept diaries, which some used to meticulously document minute details of their everyday activities, write poetry, or create lists.
 Case 1 of their study wrote lists of her relatives, her likes and dislikes, and the furniture in her apartment.
 Beside lists, the patient wrote poetry, often with a moral or philosophical undertone.
 She described an incident in which she wrote the lyrics of a song she learned when she was 17 several hundred times and another incident in which she felt the urge to write a word over and over again.
 Another patient wrote aphorisms and certain sentences in repetition.

-A patient from a separate study experienced "continuously rhyming in his head" for five years after a seizure and said that he "felt the need to write them down."
+A patient from a separate study experienced continuous "rhyming in his head" for five years after a seizure and said that he "felt the need to write them down."
 The patient did not talk in rhyme, nor did he read poetry.
 Language capacity and mental status were normal for this patient, except for recorded right-temporal spikes on electroencephalograms.
 This patient had right-hemisphere epilepsy.
-Functional MRI scans of other studies suggest that rhyming behavior is produced in the left hemisphere, but Mendez proposed that hyperactive electrical activity of the right hemisphere may induce a release of writing and rhyming abilities in the left hemisphere.
+Functional MRI scans of other studies suggest that rhyming behavior is produced in the left hemisphere, but Mendez proposed that postictal hypoactivity of the right hemisphere may induce a release of writing and rhyming abilities in the left hemisphere.

 Content

 In addition to writing in different forms (poetry, books, repetition of one word), hypergraphia patients differ in the complexity of their writings.
 While some writers (e.g. Alice Flaherty and Dyane Harwood) use their hypergraphia to help them write extensive papers and books, most patients do not write things of substance.
-Flaherty defines hypergraphia, as a result of temporal lobe epilepsy, as a condition that "increase[s] idea generation, sometimes at the expense of quality."
+Flaherty describes hypergraphia as a result of decreased temporal lobe function which disinhibits frontal lobe idea and language generation, "sometimes at the expense of quality."
 Patients hospitalized with temporal lobe epilepsy and other disorders causing hypergraphia have written memos and lists (like their favorite songs) and recorded their dreams in extreme length and detail.

 There are many accounts of patients writing in nonsensical patterns including writing in a center-seeking spiral starting around the edges of a piece of paper.
 In one case study, a patient even wrote backward, so that the writing could only be interpreted with the aid of a mirror.
 Sometimes the writing can consist of scribbles and frantic, random thoughts that are quickly jotted down on paper very frequently.
 Grammar can be present, but the meaning of these thoughts is generally hard to grasp and the sentences are loose.
 In some cases, patients write extremely detailed accounts of events that are occurring or descriptions of where they are.